semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 You will learn more about the evaluation of objects using Booleans when you encounter logical operators and conditional statements in the upcoming tutorial.

-To conclude on this topic, these are 3 basic data types they are many more and we will discuss them as we move to the more advanced topics in python
+To conclude on this topic, these are three basic data types they are many more, and we will discuss them as we move to the more advanced topics in python.

 ### Type function

 The type function in python returns the data type of a given value is.
-This function is very useful when we don't know or when we are in doubt of the data type of a given value. we are using the print( ) function to display the data type which was returned by the type( ) function.
+This function is handy when we don't know or when we are in doubt of the data type of a given value.
+We are using the print( ) function to display the data type which was returned by the type( ) function.

 ```python